furkanshaikh04/Project1/README.md

 Cloud Platform: Amazon Web Services (AWS)
 Infrastructure: Managed 4 EC2 instances for hosting the web server Responsibilities and Achievements:
-Implemented a seamless automation process that reduces deployment time by X% and enhances overall efficiency.
+Implemented a seamless automation process that reduces deployment time and enhances overall efficiency.
 Configured Ansible playbooks for provisioning and configuring EC2 instances with necessary packages and dependencies.
 Integrated Jenkins pipeline to trigger builds upon code commits, running tests and deploying the HTML content to the web server.
-Collaborated with a team of developers to ensure smooth integration of code changes and maintained version control using Git workflows.
 Skills Demonstrated:
 DevOps Practices
 Infrastructure as Code (IaC) with Ansible